 On July 31, 2023, the NRC issued the Company a Source Material License.
 This license is necessary to allow the processing of previously stockpiled material from the Bear Lodge REE Project at the Company's Demonstration Plant.
-In November 2023, the DoE's Office of Energy Efficiency and Renewable Energy finalized its NEPA review of the Company's Demonstration Plant issuing a FONSI, completing the federal permitting activity required for construction of the Demonstration Plant.
+In November 2023, the DoE's Office of Energy Efficiency and Renewable Energy finalized its NEPA review of the Company's Demonstration Plant issuing a finding of no significant impact (also known as a "FONSI"), completing the federal permitting activity required for construction of the Demonstration Plant.
 Finally on December 21, 2023, the DoE's Office of Energy Efficiency and Renewable Energy issued a Project Continuation Notice following its approval of the budget for construction of the Company's Demonstration Plant.
 This approval, along with the completion of the DoE's NEPA review, allowed for the commencement of the construction of the Demonstration Plant.